 Under the First Amendment, all American civilians have access to unperturbed media that is transparent and factual.
 It allows individuals to make informed decisions on significant civil and political matters.
 A free press serves no agenda: they fight for the truth, no matter the cost.

 Originally, U.S. civilians had to be at least 21 to vote.
 But during the 1960s, there was a widespread drive to lower the voting age from 21 to 18.
 This was partly due to the Vietnam War, which drafted young men between these ages to serve in the military.

 Under substantial pressure, Congress consequently implemented the Voting Rights Act of 1970.
 Accordingly, all citizens aged 18 and above can vote in federal, state, and local elections.
 Furthermore, the Twenty-Sixth Amendment bans States from denying eligible voters (18 and above) their right to vote on account of age.

 Thanks to this civil right, adult civilians can enjoy the privilege of choosing their leaders and contributing to the democratic process.
-Always remember to contact a civil rights attorney anytime you’re refused your right to vote.
+Always remember to contact a New York civil rights attorney anytime you’re refused your right to vote in the city.